yvespollah/Xv6-Project/README.md

 # **XV6 Unix System Extension Project Master 1**

 ## **Introduction**
-In this project, we extended the XV6 operating system by implementing user and group management, file permissions, and related system calls to align it with modern Unix system standards.
+In this project, we extended the XV6 operating system by implementing user and group management, file permissions,a small file editor , a small calculator to perform sum of two number , and related system calls to align it with modern Unix system standards.
 These changes enhance the educational value of XV6 by introducing key operating system concepts such as multi-user functionality, file access control, and process management.

 ---